steharp/blueprints/blueprint_tranquility/readme.md

-# Blueprint: tranquility
+# Blueprint blueprint_tranquility
-Blueprint_tranquility is the first blueprint to deploy as Terraform Azure Landing Zone. <br/>
+Blueprint_tranquility is the first blueprint to deploy. <br/>
-It's job is to provide with the foundations of security and auditing for an Azure deployment with come customization capabilities.
+It's job is to provide with the foundations of security and auditing for an Azure deployment with come customization capabilities. <br/>
 After running, tranquility exports to the shared TF state a set of output variables thast will be reused in subsequent blueprints.

 ## Getting Started
 As an example of configuration, use the foundations.auto.tfvars provided in the repository.